Dillon Barnes: Queens Park Rangers

 On 22 July 2019, Barnes joined Championship side Queens Park Rangers on a two-year deal.

 Hibernian (loan)

 He was loaned to Scottish club Hibernian in September 2020.
 Barnes made his debut in the Scottish League Cup, playing the duration of a 3–1 victory over Brora Rangers.
 On 4 January 2021, Barnes was recalled by Queens Park Rangers, after only three months on loan at Hibernian.

 Burton Albion (loan)

 On 18 January 2021, Barnes joined League One bottom side Burton Albion on loan until the end of the 2020–21 season.

 Yeovil Town (loan)

 On 1 January 2022, Barnes joined National League club Yeovil Town on a short-term loan deal.

 Aldershot Town (loan)

 On 12 February 2022, Barnes joined National League side Aldershot Town on loan until the end of the 2021–22 season.
 On 11 March 2022, Barnes' loan spell was cut short a month in, with the Jamaican international leaving the club following four first-team appearances.

+Non-League

+Having taken a year out from football following his release from Queens Park Rangers, Barnes joined Isthmian League Premier Division side Haringey Borough.

+In June 2024, Barnes joined Dulwich Hamlet.
+He returned to Haringey Borough ahead of the 2025–26 season.